truenas/documentation/content/CORE/Tasks/PeriodicSnapshotTasks.md

 In the same way as all pool data, after deleting the last reference to the data you recover the space.

 Snapshots keep a history of files, providing a way to recover an older copy or even a deleted file.
-For this reason, many administrators take snapshots often, store them for a period of time, and store them on another system, typically using **Replication Tasks**.
+For this reason, many administrators take snapshots often, store them for a period of time, and store them on another system, typically using the **Replication Tasks** function.
 Such a strategy allows the administrator to roll the system back to a specific point in time.
 If there is a catastrophic loss, an off-site snapshot can restore data up to the time of the last snapshot.
 {{< /expand >}}